Installation

 3. Create a pull secret

-Create a pull secret using the same provided keyfile from Step 1.
-This will be used by the cluster to pull images from the Buf OCI registry:
+Create a pull secret using the same provided keyfile from step 1.
+The cluster uses it to pull images from the Buf OCI registry:

 $ kubectl create secret --namespace bsr docker-registry bufpullsecret \